p-j-smith/lipyphilic/docs/reference/analyses.rst

 On-the-fly transformations :mod:`lipyphilic.transformations`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`lipyphilic` contains a module for applying on-the-fly transofrmation to atomic coordinates while iterating over a trajectory.
-These are availbale in the module :mod:`lipyphilic.transformations`.
+`lipyphilic` contains a module for applying on-the-fly transformation to atomic coordinates while iterating over a trajectory.
+These are available in the module :mod:`lipyphilic.transformations`.

 There are three transformations available in `lipyphilic`: